 If one kind of carbon can survive there, it might just be a place where carbon molecules that are related to living organisms could also survive as a kind of chemical fossil.

-GROTZINGER: There wouldn't be a field of paleontology unless you found the hot spots where things get preserved.
+"There wouldn't be a field of paleontology unless you found the hot spots where things get preserved," Grotzinger says.

-PALCA: It's funny in a way that even the possibility of finding carbon compounds on Mars causes excitement.
-It's certainly not true for every planet.
-In the current issue of the journal Science, researchers reported that they were virtually certain they had found large deposits of organic compounds on the planet Mercury, and that wasn't front page news.
+Even the possibility of finding carbon compounds on Mars causes excitement, which certainly is not true for every planet.
+In the current issue of the journal Science, researchers reported they were virtually certain that had found large deposits of organic compounds on the planet Mercury, and that wasn't front page news.